 Many of the elopements that I shoot have some sort of hike or location change.
 Do research on how long it takes to do the hike (and don’t forget the time it will take to hike back down!).
 Will you need time to change into your wedding attire at the top?

 Many locations in Zion require the shuttle to get there.
 You may have to wait in line before boarding the shuttle.
 It takes about 20 min to get from the Visitor’s Center to the Temple of Sinawava (the last stop).
 Then it’s about a 5 min walk to the main location where I’ve done ceremonies there.

 Are you taking your guests back to an Airbnb for a reception afterwards?
 Calculate how long it will take for everyone to drive from location A to location B and get settled in.
 Remember, everyone will be having more fun if they’re not feeling rushed!

 You deserve a stress-free day!

 I realllly hope you found these tips helpful!
-So as you put together your wedding day itinerary, just remember to set aside enough time for each event, plan for “catch up time”, and follow the itinerary you give your vendors!
+So as you put together your wedding day itinerary, just remember to plan for “catch up time”, follow the itinerary you give your vendors, and set aside enough time for each event!
 Doing these things will allow you to enjoy your day more and it will help your photographer get the most complete coverage of your day.